liangg/edocteel/src/css/README.md

 ### Concurrency

-Although `Shelf` uses ConcurrentHashMap, a Reentrant lock in `OrderBackend` still required for concurrency correctness because a regular shelf and Overflow shelf can be mutated on a slow path.
+Although `Shelf` uses ConcurrentHashMap, a Reentrant lock in `OrderBackend` is still required for concurrency correctness because a regular shelf and the Overflow shelf can be both mutated on a slow path.
 Optimization in separating fast path from slow path is possible, but it will be complex.

-In real production, it should use partitioned data set, probably as follows,
+In real production, it could use partitioned dataset, possibly as follows,

-- Each OrderBackend instance has its own set of Shelves.
+- Each `OrderBackend` instance has its own set of Shelves.
-- Each Shelf has its own Overflow shelf, instead of Hot, Cold, and Frozen shelves share the same Overflow shelf.
+- Each `Shelf` has its own `Overflow` shelf, instead of `Hot`, `Cold`, and `Frozen` shelves share the same `Overflow` shelf.